-Use only the Google Pay mark provided below when you show Google Pay as a payment option in your payment flows.
+Use only the Google Pay mark that's provided in these guidelines when you show Google Pay as a payment option in your payment flows.

-Download the Google Pay mark in an SVG file format:Download Assets
+Click the following button to download the Google Pay mark in an SVG file format:Download assets

 Adjust the height to match the other brand identities displayed in your payment flow.
 Don't make the Google Pay mark smaller than other brand identities.